 The garden originates from 1765 when the Countess of Ilchester built a castle on the site overlooking Lyme Bay.
 A wall was built for a sheltered kitchen garden.
 This walled garden is now the heart of the gardens.
 The range of plants was increased by the 4th Earl, who was a botanist.
 The garden trebled in size by the 19th century.
 The castle burnt down in 1915.
 The garden was restored in the 1960s.
 Cashless payment.
 Tearoom open 10am – 4.30pm.
 Proper Cornish pasties and homemade light snacks, available from 12 noon to 2pm.

 ARE YOU INTERESTED IN GOING ON ONE OF THESE TRIPS?

 Prices of tickets includes a tip for the driver and all entrance fees.

 Balance payable at least 4 weeks before day of trip.
-Please telephone and book on 023 9225 4986 and either send a cheque to 16 Fir Copse Road, Waterlooville PO7 5JA.
+Enquiries to Ann Richardson on 023 9225 4986 and either send a cheque to 16 Fir Copse Road, Waterlooville PO7 5JA.

 or put payment in an envelope with name and phone number, and hand into Lynda Piddington at the Store or at the monthly meetings.